-During the year, we continued to work with the Treasurer's Office, Department of Treasury and the State Solicitor's Office to implement State and Commonwealth Government reforms.
-We also introduced several initiatives to ensure members have a positive experience when they engage with us.
+During the year, we continued to work with the Treasurer's Office, Department of Treasury and the State Solicitor's Office to implement State and Commonwealth changes to superannuation.
+We also introduced improvements to help members applying to access their super due to financial hardship or on compassionate grounds.